^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Before appointing antibiotics, the dentist assesses the condition of the oral cavity, the general condition of the body and the features of the operation to remove the tooth.
-If the patient has a weak immune system, the removal of the tooth can lead to an exacerbation of chronic diseases.
-In this case, in addition to antibiotics, the dentist appoints immunomodulators, and vitamin complexes to maintain a healthy body.
-If the teeth are removed because of their incorrect growth or in the case of preparations for prosthetics, antibiotics are not prescribed, since the removal is without complications.
+Before prescribing antibiotics, the dentist evaluates the condition of the oral cavity, the general condition of the body and the features of the tooth extraction surgery.
+If the patient has a weak immune system, then tooth extraction may lead to an exacerbation of chronic diseases.
+In this case, in addition to antibiotics, the dentist prescribes immunomodulators and vitamin complexes to maintain a healthy body.
+If teeth are extracted due to their abnormal growth or in preparation for prosthetics, then antibiotics are not prescribed, since the extraction occurs without complications.

 Indications for antibiotics after tooth extraction

 Indications for antibiotics after tooth extraction are based on the complexity of the operation and possible complications.
-Antibiotics are appointed differentially, the dentist takes into account contraindications and indications for their use.
+Antibiotics are prescribed differentially, the dentist takes into account contraindications and indications for their use.
 The main indications for the use of antibiotics after tooth extraction:

 • Carrying out complex operations to remove teeth.

-• Inflammatory process and chronic dental diseases.
+• Inflammatory processes and chronic dental diseases.

 • Bleeding during tooth extraction.

-• Antibacterial therapy.
+• Conducting antibacterial therapy.

 Names of antibiotics after tooth extraction

-Other drugs that are used after tooth extraction:
+Other medications used after tooth extraction:

 • Nurofen is a non-steroidal anti-inflammatory drug that has anti-inflammatory, antipyretic and analgesic effects.